-In the opinion of the Committee the financial statements
+In the opinion of the Committee:

-- 1. Present a true and fairly view of the financial position of Peninsula Community Legal Centre Inc as at 30 June 2018 and its performance for the year ended on that date in accordance with the accounting policies described in Note 1 to the financial statements and the requirements of the Associations Incorporation Reform Act 2012 (Victoria), the Australian Charities and Notfor-profits Commission Act 2012 and the Victorian Legal Aid Commission; and - 2.
-At the date of this statement, there are reasonable grounds to believe that Peninsula Community Legal Centre Inc will be able to pay its debts as and when they fall due.
+- a) the financial statements and notes of the Association are in accordance with the Australian Charities and Not for Profits Commission Act 2012, including: - i.
+Giving a true and fair view of its financial position as at 30 June 2019 and of its performance for the financial year ended on that date; and - ii.
+Are prepared in accordance with the Accounting Policies described in Note 1 to the financial statements and the requirements of the Australian Charities and Not for Profits Commission Regulation 2013; and - b) There are reasonable grounds to believe that the Association will be able to pay its debts as and when they become due and payable.